 COVID-19 vaccinations are expected but not required.
 It is not appropriate for individuals to ask faculty, staff, or students about their vaccination status.

 Is personal protective equipment (PPE) available on campus?

 Procurement and Building Services have PPE, cleaning products, and other COVID-related supplies available for distribution.
 A limited number of supplies are available on a first-come, first-served basis.
 Additional supplies will need to be sourced.
 For more information, departments can visit the Procurement COVID-19 PPE website.

 Do I need to self-quarantine if I came in close contact with someone who tested positive for COVID-19?

 In all cases, report your close contact to SAFER via the Daily Wellness App or the Daily Wellness Check on my.fsu.edu and to HR via HR-COVID19@fsu.edu.
 If you have been fully vaccinated, you are not required to quarantine.
 Information regarding general guidance on close contact can be found on the Workplace Guidance information page.
 If you are experiencing symptoms, refer to the COVID-19 Testing Information page or contact HR-COVID19@fsu.edu for guidance.

 What should I do if I start experiencing symptoms related to COVID-19?

-Employees who are ill for any reason should inform their supervisor and isolate at home.
+Employees who are ill for any reason should inform their supervisor and isolate themselves at home.
 Employees who first experience symptoms in the workplace should notify their supervisor and leave the worksite immediately.
-Employees who believe they are experiencing COVID-19 symptoms as outlined by the CDC should consult with their health care provider on any recommended testing.
+Employees who believe they have COVID-19 symptoms as outlined by the CDC should consult with their health care provider on any recommended testing.
 For employees who are ill (more than a mild symptom that resolves itself in 24 hours), a CDC time-based strategy should be utilized before the employee returns to their worksite:

 - At least 10 days have passed since symptoms first appeared, AND